How To Soften Chest Hair After Trimming

 Continue to exfoliate

-Exfoliating often will help to soften any present chest hair and will remove any build-up of skin cells or impurities that might cause ingrown hairs.
+Exfoliating regularly will help soften existing chest hair and remove any build-up of skin cells or impurities that may cause ingrown hairs.

 Related Questions